walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 The nuanced context of the sentences that makes the two of them different disappears, but we get the sense that they both discuss similar material.
 Now, we would not only want to know what words are being used; we'd also want to know how often they are mentioned.
 So a bag of words model for the following two sentences might produce something like the following:

-* Sentence 1: "Barbara is doing fine, thank you."
+* Sentence A: "Barbara is doing fine, thank you."
-* Sentence 2: "Thank you, Dave.
+* Sentence B: "Thank you, Dave.
 I am doing fine."

 ```
 Words in Corpus